Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2022.

 The Pro Max might pricey, but opting for an unlocked Pro Max will give you the freedom to pick the cheapest network, so you'll hopefully save money in the long run.

 Read our full Apple iPhone 11 Pro Max review

-If you want an unlocked phone with wow factor, the Galaxy S10+ is for you.
+If you want a cheap unlocked phone with some wow factor, the Galaxy S10+ is for you.
 It might be getting on a bit in phone years, but it's still big, powerful and features an attractive 6.4in Infinity-O OLED display that rolls over the edge of the handset.

 The meaty spec count continues with HDR10+ video support, Dolby Atmos audio, an Ultrasonic Fingerprint sensor hidden underneath the screen, a long-lasting 4100 mAh battery, the option of a 1TB memory, a microSD card slot and even a trusty 3.5mm headphone jack.